Katie Ledecky: Honors and awards

-Ledecky was a USA Olympic team member in 2012, 2016, and 2020, and holds the female record for most individual gold medals (14) and overall gold medals (19) at the World Aquatics Championships.
+Ledecky was a USA Olympic team member in 2012, 2016, 2020, and 2024.
+She also holds the women's record for most individual gold medals (18) and overall gold medals (23) at the World Aquatics Championships.

-Her combined 20 individual titles at the Olympics (6) and World Aquatics Championships (14) is also a record for female swimmers.
+Her combined 26 individual titles at the Olympics (8) and World Aquatics Championships (18) is also a record for female swimmers.

 Ledecky has also received the following awards: